 While recent power transitions have taken place smoothly in Qatar and Saudi Arabia, Oman, led by 73-year-old Sultan Qaboos for the past 44 years, might soon experience a more turbulent succession.

 The monarchies of the region—which (except Bahrain) have largely escaped the Arab uprisings—have generally experienced predictable power transitions.
 In June 2013, Hamad bin Khalifa Al Thani, the emir of Qatar, handed over power to his son Tamim, who had been groomed to lead the country.
-The new king of Saudi Arabia, Salman bin Abdulaziz, had also played a significant role in politics as crown prince; immediately after the death of King Abdullah in January 2015, Salman was appointed his successor.
+The new king of Saudi Arabia, Salman bin Abdulaziz, had also played a significant role in politics as a crown prince; immediately after the death of King Abdullah in January 2015, Salman was appointed his successor.

 Qaboos has always relied on the business elite, while excluding members of his own family from important positions, thus preventing them from challenging his authority.
 While members of the royal family have become active in business and have acquired important assets, they hold only minor government positions.
 Consequently, no one has been groomed to succeed Qaboos.
 The result is an unclear future.